Julee Waldrop, DNP, PNP-BC, FNP-BC, CNE, FAANP, FAAN

 Julee is an advocate for high quality graduate nursing education and faculty scholarship.
 She is currently mentoring junior faculty in scholarship and writing for publication and is a coach in the Duke University-Johnson & Johnson Nurse Leadership Program.

 Julee has been an athlete all her life and is an advocate for physical activity as an important part of physical and mental health.
 She strives to set a good example in this area despite adapting to the relentless aging process.

 2016 Suzanne G. Smith Mentoring Editors Award.
 International Association of Nurse Editors

 2013 Finalist for March of Dimes-Central Florida Division Nurse of the Year

 2013 Top 3 Blogs of 2013, Clinical Advisor 2013 Countdown Contest for: “State Medical Boards Trying to Limit Who can be Called Doctor”

 2008 Outstanding Faculty Practice Award.
 National Organization of Nurse Practitioner Faculty.
 Annual Conference, Lexington, KY.

-Selected Publications over last 5 years
+Selected last 5 years:

 Waldrop, J.B.
 (2014).
 Infancy.
 In: Pediatric Nursing Made Incredibly Easy.
 2nd Edition.
 Lippincott, William and Wilkens, Philadelphia, PA.